tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

                     group: "python_experience"
 ```

-As you can see, you are able to nested Layouts (in this case BoxLayout) to adjust GUI for your needs.
+As you can see, you are able to nest Layouts (in this case BoxLayout) in order to adjust GUI for your needs.
-A few more words about above Wigedts:
+A few more words about used Widgets:
-- Slider - min, max i step sounds clear, but you were able to set a value from and to text input below by:
+- Slider - *min*, *max* and *step* sounds clear but you were able to set a value from and to TextInput Widget through:

 ```python
 value: int(age_as_txt.text)